Measure thy life by

 not by struggling and wrestling, but by dying

-with Christ" - I myself in the very
+Christ" - I myself in the very essence of my

-essence of my being, I let myself go to that
+being, I let myself go to that death; and by

-God meets faith, I find that He has made it
+faith, I find that He has made it true: the

-true: the bonds are loosed and He can have
+bonds are loosed and He can have His way with

 Shall we not let Him